 — Jon Cartwright (@JonComms) March 18, 2020

 But the pandemic we are living through highlights more than ever the concerns that existed before, showing that cooking is not only about consuming but also about committing to environmental issues.
 A GlobalWebIndex study about the future of food shows that younger generations worry about what they consume, both in terms of health and the environment.
-Thus, purchases of foods considered as healthy are now more numerous among 16-22 year olds (32%) and 23-36 year olds (35%) than purchases of high processed and frozen meals (29% among 16-22 year olds; 33% among 23-36 year olds).
-It is also interesting to observe that this trend is reversed among 37-55 year olds.
+Thus, purchases of foods considered as healthy are now more numerous among 16-22-year-olds (32%) and 23-36-year-olds (35%) than purchases of highly processed and frozen meals (29% among 16-22-year-olds; 33% among 23-36-year-olds).
+It is also interesting to observe that this trend is reversed among 37-55-year-olds.
 And because meat production is increasingly considered to be environmentally unfriendly, there is a growing interest in vegetarian and/or vegan diets: In 2019, 38% of American consumers, 53% of British consumers, 67% of Dutch consumers and 69% of German consumers were flexitarian, according to Innova Market Insights.

 This goes hand in hand with an overall drop in the number of fast-food visits despite the meatless alternatives offered by the junk food giants: Mcdonald’s worldwide attendance dropped by 11% since the first half of 2017 despite the arrival of the Grand Burger Veggie on its menu.

 Based on this, it is clear that distrust of fast food, the preference for sustainable agriculture, vegetarianism, the proliferation of cooking shows and podcasts are dynamics that can already be observed among Millennials and GenZers.
 Our cooks have been able to crystallize these growing trends and grasp this window of opportunity to make them effective.
 When Julien Sebbag repeated on his Instagram that being sustainable also means eating seasonal products, he was simply embodying the desires of a generation that increasingly worries about environmental issues.
-Commiting to the environment is above all a question of “eating well” and “knowing how-to-eat”, and Sea Shepherd France’s Twitter account reminded us in a tweet about responsible eating.
+Committing to the environment is above all a question of “eating well” and “knowing how-to-eat”.